The Dutch skipper Dirk Hartog made one of the first recorded landfalls by a European on the Western Australian coastline, with his vessel the

 Travellers and Traders of the Indian Ocean World

-The dish is usually kept on permanent display in Amsterdam's Rijksmuseum and given its fragility, this will probably be the last time it travels to Australia.
-It is on display alongside the de Vlamingh dish, which is part of the WA State Collection and is permanently on display at the museum's Shipwreck Galleries in Fremantle.
+The dish is usually kept on permanent display in Amsterdam's Rijksmuseum and given its fragility, this probably represents the last time it will travel to Australia.
+It was on display alongside the de Vlamingh dish, which is part of the WA State Collection and is permanently on display at the museum's Shipwreck Galleries in Fremantle.
 The two dishes have only been displayed together once before, during Australia's 1988 bi-centenary celebration.

-The exhibition is a world-first, bringing together more than 100 paintings, sculptures and historical artefacts, many which had never been seen in Australia.
-It has been created by the Western Australian Museum, in partnership with the British Museum, with support from the Rijksmuseum and other major lenders.
+The exhibition was a world-first, bringing together more than 100 paintings, sculptures and historical artefacts, many which had never been seen in Australia.
+It was created by the Western Australian Museum, in partnership with the British Museum, with support from the Rijksmuseum and other major lenders.

-Travellers and Traders will be on display at the WA Maritime Museum from 31 October 2016 until April 2017.
-For information and tickets, visit http://www.museum.wa.gov.au
+Travellers and Traders was on display at the WA Maritime Museum from 31 October 2016 until April 2017.

 Shire Festival and 1616 Golden Age Ball

 WA Museum website